-I shoot fujifilm exclusively; I use two X-Pro 1’s and a X100s for my wedding work and travels.
+Hey, So I am a Barcelona Wedding Photographer and I use the Fujifilm X-Series for Weddings and my travels.
+My current kit consists of two X-Pro 1’s, an X100s and a few lenses.
 This set up works for me, however there was a learning curve involved, as the concept of these X-Series cameras were different from the D-SLR’s that I was used to.

 The biggest challenge I faced was learning how these cameras acquired focus, I spent hours online seeking relevant information and even more time applying what I read and testing things out.
 YES, they actually do focus, they just do it differently to my old D700 and a friend’s 5D2 I had right next to it for comparison.